DistroByte/ComfyBot/UsingDiscord.md

 ## Closing remarks

 If you've managed to get this far, then you have all you need to start using Discord!
-If you have any questions
+If you have any questions, don't be afraid to ping me in `#general`!